-The general collection of more than 362,000 volumes grows by about 3,000 volumes per year.
-The library receives over 600 current periodicals and scholarly journals.
+The general collection consists of more than 317,000 volumes and over 75,000 e-books.
+The library receives over 500 current periodicals and scholarly journals.
 This major research library, with strengths in Presbyterian history, theology, and biblical studies, houses the libraries of Dr. George Gunn (Scottish history, literature and theology), Dr. H. H. Rowley (Old Testament), Dr. Gotthold Müller (19th and 20th century German theology and philosophy with Reformed and Lutheran writings), and Dr. Thomas F. Torrance (patristic, Calvin, and other Reformed resources).

-The Instructional Resource Center has a collection (over 32,000 items) of audio and videocassettes, digital videodiscs, compact discs, slides, kits, games, posters, and current curriculum.
+The Instructional Resource Center has a collection (over 52,000 items) of audio and videocassettes, digital videodiscs, compact discs, slides, kits, games, posters, and current curriculum.
 These materials are included in the online catalog and are chosen to support the academic programs of the Richmond Theological Consortium institutions.
 In addition, an extensive mailing program makes most of these and other library materials available to alumni and church leaders who do not live in the Richmond area.
 The center also markets special collections of recordings of Paul Tillich and Reinhold Niebuhr.

-Special collections include more than 3,000 cataloged rare titles dating from 1470 through 1830.
+Special collections include more than 4,700 cataloged rare titles dating from 1470 through 1830.
 There are many nineteenth century church related newspapers, especially those of a Presbyterian character in the South.
 Other outstanding collections are nineteenth century children's books and Sunday school books.
 The personal papers of faculty members and ministers and missionaries of the Presbyterian Church (US) form the core of the 1,200 linear feet of the archival manuscript collection.

-The reference collection contains over 2,200 titles, with significant depth in religious studies.
+The reference collection contains over 3,000 titles, with significant depth in religious studies.